andreobi/Modbus-RTU-Sniffer/README.md

 - The Trigger Pattern & Mask will be compared to the modbus Data & Mask, so only 1 in the Mask matter.
 In case the hole Mask is set to 0 the Trigger will hit on each Packet.

 Please have in mind:
 After changing an Input value you need to push the set Button in 5 sec, otherwise the data will be over written by the server.
+Only the Trigger and Mask Pattern are not synchronized.
+The set button will arm the trigger.

 The software uses some basic task management from the RTOS.